-As of December 31, 2021, the Company had \$67 million goodwill in its U.S. Process Solutions reporting unit and no goodwill in other reporting units.
-The Company performed its annual goodwill impairment test during the fourth quarter of 2021 resulting in no impairment.
-The calculated fair value of the U.S. Process Solutions reporting unit significantly exceeded its carrying value.
+As of December 31, 2021, the Company had \$67 million goodwill in its U.S. Process Solutions reporting unit and performed its annual goodwill impairment test using a quantitative assessment resulting in no impairment.
+The calculated fair value of the U.S. Process Solutions reporting unit significantly exceeded its carrying value, using the discount rates of 13.0%.

+As of December 31, 2020, the Company had no goodwill.
 During the first quarter of 2020, the Company's market capitalization declined significantly driven by macroeconomic and geopolitical conditions including the collapse of oil prices caused by both surplus production and supply as well as the decrease in demand caused by the COVID-19 pandemic.
 Therefore, the Company performed an interim goodwill impairment test.
 As a result, for the quarter ended March 31, 2020 and the year ended December 31, 2020, the Company recognized \$230 million goodwill impairment for both periods which was included in impairment and other charges in the consolidated statements of operations.
-The Company had no goodwill as of December 31, 2020.
+The discount rates utilized to value the reporting units were in the range of 11.5% to 12.8%.
+No tax benefit was reported on the Company's goodwill impairment for the year ended December 31, 2020.